-Mining Engineers design mines and will use engineering principles, technology and scientific theory for the safe and effective extraction of natural resources from these mines.
+Mining Engineers design mines and will use engineering principles, technology, and scientific theory for the safe and effective extraction of natural resources from these mines.
 Mining Engineers plan, design and operate the mining processes, both underground and above ground.
-Mining Engineers will be responsible for the overseeing of both mining operations and miners, and are employed by many mining-related organizations.
+Mining Engineers will be responsible for overseeing both mining operations and miners and are employed by many mining-related organizations.

 Mining Engineers will often work with Geologists and Metallurgical Engineers to find and evaluate new mineral deposits.
 Some Mining Engineers will be involved in the development of new equipment or direct mineral-processing operations to separate minerals from dirt, rock, and other materials.

 What working conditions can you expect to work in as a Mining Engineer?